Basic Education and Gender Equality - Country Programme 2010-2015

 Early Learning: Since 2009, UNICEF has supported the establishment of 94 ECD centres in 7 districts (serving approximately 3,700 children), with UNICEF supporting the initial investment (teacher training, school furniture and educational supplies), whilst district authorities (complemented by parents’ contributions) covered the operational costs.
 In this way, UNICEF is demonstrating a sustainable model for scaling up within the existing education system.
 Based on the UNICEF-promoted model, a Government decree was issued in 2011 to instruct 30 districts to establish a total of 150 ECD centers by 2016, fully supported by the local budget.
 At policy level, UNICEF has supported system development, including Early Learning and Development Standards (ELDS) and a comprehensive analysis on the financial mechanism for pre-primary education for the introduction of Per-Capita-Financing (PCF) for state-kindergartens, which has laid a solid foundation for a nation-wide scaling up of the alternative models.

-Girls’ Education: In 2011, the GE programme was officially handed over to the District Education Departments (DED) in 7 districts, which demonstrates a strengthened Government commitment to promoting GE.
+Out-of-School Children: In 2011, the GE programme was officially handed over to the District Education Departments (DED) in 7 districts, which demonstrates a strengthened Government commitment to promoting GE.
 DED officials were also trained to effectively implement and monitor the Programme.
 Under the direct supervision of the DED, over 6,000 girl students at risk of dropping out in grades 7-9 are benefiting in 100 schools in the 2011-2012 school year.
 At the national level, UNICEF also supported a GE communication and social mobilization campaign in 2011.
-In 2012, UNICEF plans to support the establishment a high-level advocacy platform for GE, involving parliament members, high-level officials from MoE and line Ministries and NGOs.
+In 2013, UNICEF plans to continue support to develop education programming and policies to ensure that out-of-school children have access to quality education, involving parliament members, high-level officials from MoE and line Ministries and NGOs.

 UNICEF Actions on Education